RoyMontoya/pacman/README.md

 This will add the `ubuntu/trusty64` box, if you don't have that box already it will try to download it.
 After that the provisioning will install all the necesary dependencies.

+The first time you `vagrant up` your machine might take a while.

 SSH your vagrant machine

 ```